Director, Office of Veteran and Military Services, Texas A&M University System

 As the OVMS Director, he facilitates support, collaboration and communication between the 11 Texas A&M University System campuses that enroll over 4,500 student veterans and 7,000 military family members.
 Col. Smith has raised nearly $15 million to support Aggie student veteran scholarships and programs.
 He received the Congressional Veterans Commendation Award from Congressman Bill Flores (2014), and the TAMU John J. Koldus III Faculty & Staff Achievement Award (2015).

 Col. Smith and his wife Cindy ’83 enjoy scuba diving, boating, fishing and spending time with their three granddaughters.

-Assistant Director, Office of Veteran Services, Texas A&M University System
+Assistant Director, Office of Veteran and Military Services, Texas A&M University System

 Monteigne S. Long ‘02

 Monteigne Long is a Gold Star wife and military spouse who has been working with student veterans in higher education since 2010, when colleges and universities saw a large influx of Post-9/11 veterans.
 Prior to joining The Texas A&M University System, Monteigne served as the Veterans Coordinator at Antelope Valley College in Lancaster, CA, and opened the first Veterans Resource Center at California State University, Northridge.
 She received a bachelor’s degree in Marketing from Texas A&M University and a master’s degree in Postsecondary Administration and Student Affairs from the University of Southern California.
 She is currently pursuing a doctorate in Higher Education Administration at Texas A&M University.